sophAi/arch_2013/stories/cv.rst

 Framework of PTMD. (**click on image to enlarge**)

 The PTMD [`1`_ - `5`_] is an implementation of the software engineering.
-It's possible to  run numerical simulations and analyzes the results iteratively and automatically.
+It's possible to  run numerical simulations and analyze their results in an iterative way.
 The parallel computing shell allows most kinds of computation to be set and ran in parallel easily.
 Up to now, most analyzers were designed for time series clustering, time series statistics, and moment analysis.

 `PTMBHGA`_
 ~~~~~~~~~~~~